shinshu-alps/rtl8852cu-20240510/docs/Concurrent_Mode.md

 then the throughput of wlan0 + the throughput of wlan1 is basically equal or smaller than 85Mb/s.

-Q: Everything is fine when I only start hostapd, but when I start running station mode in the other interface at the same time, hostapd will disconnect for a moment then will reconnect again, however ,the channel is differ from before.
+Q: Everything is fine when I only start hostapd, but when I start running station mode in the other interface at the same time, hostapd will disconnect for a moment then will reconnect again, however, the channel is differ from before.
 Is something wrong?

 A: Don’t worry, it is fine!
 As mentioned before, those two wireless interfaces share the same physical hardware device.
 That means those 2 wireless interfaces must use the same channel.
 The AP/P2P interface should use the same channel as the station interface.
 If both interfaces are running in station mode, the connected APs MUST be on same channel.